-5.10.1 DEMOGRAPHIC PROFILE
+5.10.1 Demographic Profile

 Namibia is one of the least densely populated countries in the world (3.2/km2), with an estimated population of 2.5 million people in 2020.
 The population growth rate is estimated at 2%, slightly lower than most African countries.
 It is estimated that 60% of the population falls in the age group 15 - 64, and 36% of the total population is younger than 15.
 Since 2005 there is a steady improvement in life expectancy, currently estimated at 65 years.
-In the 2011 Census, the population of the Oshikoto and Otjozondjupa Regions was 181,600 and 142,400 respectively (Namibia Statistics Agency, 2011).
+In the 2011 Census, the population of the Otjozondjupa Region was 142,400 (Namibia Statistics Agency, 2011).
 In 2018 it was estimated that 50% of all Namibians are urbanized, in other words living in an urban settlement (retrieved from www.worldpopulationreview.com).
 The last national census was conducted in 2011 and counted 2.1 million Namibians (Namibian Statistics Agency, 2011).